 The amazing village of Oberammergau is rich in crafts and is also famous for its woodcarvers.
 These products have long been very important to replenish the incomes of the villagers who used to live in difficult conditions and were forced to look for all sorts of means for food.
 Prices for souvenirs are now quite high, but after all, high-quality and painstaking manual work is always paid for with dignity.

 Where to stay in Oberammergau?

-For Alpine Luxury we recommend to stay in Oberammergau Hotel Maximilian, is a five star option in the centre of the town.
-It’s a pampering stay which ever season you choose to visit, with an onsite spa and gourmet restaurant specializing in Mediterranean cuisine.
+For Alpine Luxury we recommend to stay in Oberammergau Hotel Maximilian, is a five-star option in the center of the town.
+It’s a pampering stay whichever season you choose to visit, with an onsite spa and gourmet restaurant specializing in Mediterranean cuisine.

 Things to do in Oberammergau

 If you can’t make it to Oberammergau during the staging of the 2020 Passion Play, or the play simply doesn’t appeal to you, this small village nestled snugly in the Bavarian Alps, is still well worth a visit.